-The City of St. Charles is motivated partner in helping to preserve existing our downtown building stock, fill vacancies, and attract new businesses to St. Charles.
+The City of St. Charles is a motivated partner in helping to preserve our existing downtown building stock, fill vacancies, and attract new businesses to St. Charles.
 To assist with these efforts the City Council has created the Downtown Business Economic Incentive Program.
 This program is designed to help both new businesses locating to St.

 If you’re planning a home remodeling project, a building permit gives you legal permission to start construction of a building project in accordance with approved drawings and specifications.
 Read more »